ZihanZhang001/coursemgt-4.0/README.md

           6 passing (482ms)

-[ Markdown Tip: By indenting the above listing, GitHub will display it in a 'box' and preserve any formatting.]

 ## Extra features.
 My testing codes have beforeEach hooks to make sure the isolation principle.They keep the silent principle, and has expectations about the target state as well as the target result/return value.
 Also, it has normal and error cases.
 I uses Branch-Edit-Merge workflow to complete the codes.
 In addition, SuperTest has been used.